danielharrell/Junior-Math-Schedule-w-Supplement/README.md

 - [X] Add Leibniz Isochronic Line reading into supplement.
 - [ ] *New Project*: pull out Newton notes for a separate manual of notes
 - [ ] Correct Kutler-Brann exchange and retypeset.
+- [ ] Link to Benardete article on infinite and measurement
 </details>